 Like the majority of entry-level watches, Seiko relies heavily on stainless steel.
 This is not a bad thing, though.
 Stainless steel cases are durable, and they rarely tarnish.
 They might scratch easily, but that’s true of all stainless steel watches.

 Seiko’s watch movements are usually pretty bomb-proof.
 The company’s quartz-powered movements are dialed-in and robust, and the automatic movements are true workhorses.
 They might not be pretty to look at (they aren’t), but they’re high-quality.

-Most of Seiko’s watches are under $500, which is a really tough and competitive market.
+Most of Seiko’s watches are under $500 (the cheapest Seiko watch can be had for around $60), which is a really tough and competitive market.
 But that’s excellent news for the new watch collector, as it makes curating a flexible collection of watches for any occasion approachable.

 I’ll be very frank: most of the watches that Seiko markets to the US are ugly as hell.
 I’m not sure what it is, but they’re loud, ugly, and too busy.
 There’s a line known as “Coutura,” and it’s god-awful.

 But, Seiko’s other watches are outstanding.
 The company’s divers, pilot’s watches, and even some dress watches are iconic.
 And they owe a lot of that recognition to their styling.
 They’re rugged, functional, and easily recognizable—everything you’d want from an icon.

 Now, let’s cut to the chase.
 I’ve rounded up some of the best models for you to check out and add to your collection.
 Truth be told, if these were the only watches in your collection, you’d be doing quite well.
 There’s something for every situation here, whether you’re freediving to the bottom of the ocean or just taking your dog for a walk.

 Enjoying learning about badass skills?
 What about reviews on products men actually use?
 Or just generally learning how to be a more useful man?